softworkz/emby-wiki/Remote-control.md

 * ItemName - The name of the item to browse to
 * ItemType - The type of the item to browse to
 * Context (optional). movies, tv, music, games.
 Clients may choose to ignore this.

+###Sending a play command

+You can instruct a client to play something by posting to the following url:

+/Sessions/{Id}/Playing

+The following values should be included within post data:

+* ItemIds - A comma-delimited list of item id's
+* StartPositionTicks - The starting position of the first item.
+* PlayCommand - PlayNow, PlayNext or PlayLast

+Note: StartPositionTicks is ignored when PlayCommand is PlayNext or PlayLast.